Double-O-Seven/property-key-generator/README.md

         // By default the name of the constant will be PATH.
 Use the following property to override the name. pathVariableName = "CUSTOM_PATH"

+        // Defines the prefix of the string value of the property keys.
+The configuration is only effective if a wrapper class
+        // has been declared.
+Given a property key "foo.bar.baz", a prefix defined a "string_" and a declared wrapper class,
+        // the name of the string variable will be "string_baz". stringValuePrefix = ""

+        // Defines the suffix of the string value of the property keys.
+The configuration is only effective if a wrapper class
+        // has been declared.
+Given a property key "foo.bar.baz", a suffix defined a "_string" and a declared wrapper class,
+        // the name of the string variable will be "baz_string". stringValueSuffix = "_"

         // This configuration is optional, but may be applied only once.
         // Generate the property keys using a wrapper class in addition to Strings, using a single String-parameter constructor wrapperClass {